Kamal578/AI_Project_2024/README.md

 This repository contains implementations of decision tree and random forest models for both classification and regression tasks.
 Additionally, it includes utility functions for evaluating model performance.

 ## Structure
 - **data**: Contains CSV files (`winequality-red_NO_ALCOHOL.csv` and `winequality-white_NO_ALCOHOL.csv`) with wine quality data.
+- **report**: LaTeX files for the project report.
+Contains report in PDF format itself as well.
 - **src**: Source code directory containing Python files for model implementations.
   - `BaseModel.py`: Base class for all models.
   - `DecisionTree.py`: Implementation of decision tree models for classification and regression.